 7. Am I able to use the Alzheimer's Association logo to promote my event?

 When your event has been approved, the Association provides the Have Fun, Do Good, End Alzheimer's logo to use on your marketing materials.
 We are not permitted to distribute any other logos association with the Alzheimer's Association.
 Fliers, brochures, etc. must be approved by the Association before distribution.
 Contact Rachel Schreiber for more information.

 8. Can I provide receipts or a donation acknowledgement letter from the Alzheimer's Association?

-We provide an acknowledgement letter to the event coordinator for tax purposes.
-Only donations made directly to the Alzheimer's Association are tax deductible.
-Any donations made to the event coordinators are not tax deductible and donors will not be provided a receipt.
-These funds can help the event coordinator cover the costs of the event.
+We will provide an acknowledgement to the event coordinator for tax purposes.
+Please note: only donations made directly to the Alzheimer’s Association are tax deductible.
+Any donations made to the event coordinator are not tax deductible and donors will not be provided a receipt.
+These funds can be used to help the event coordinator cover the costs of the event.

 10. What publicity does the Alzheimer's Association offer for my event?

 We will post the event on our Facebook page.
 Please allow two months notice to fit into our schedule.

 11. Will the Alzheimer's Association provide recognition for third-party events?

 Yes, we will recognize donors/individuals who contribute to our organization.

 Click here for third-party donation form